 A.No.
-FOCUS AREA 15 Protocol for the dissemination of R&I through social networks and specific dissemination actions for general public.
+FOCUS AREA TITLE C&C PRINCIPLES 15 Protocol for the dissemination of R&I through social networks and specific dissemination actions for general public.
 4, 7, 8, 9

 A specific Protocol for the dissemination of R&I through social networks will be developed in order to implement dissemination actions and public engagement.
-The organization of more events and activities of science with and for society such as dissemination events, initiatives for children and young people, initiatives with schools and companies, and open doors initiatives was also highlighted as a space for improvement and specific dissemination actions of this nature will be targeted in the new UOC Communication Plan already being developed in the context of the UOC Strategic Plan.
+The organization of more events and activities of science with and for society such as dissemination events, initiatives for children and young people, initiatives with schools and companies, and open doors initiatives was also highlighted as a space for improvement and specific dissemination actions of this nature will be targeted in the new UOC Communication Plan already being developed in the context of the UOC Strategic Plan

-TARGETED WEAKNESS TR Only for previous actions Only for active & new actions TARGETED WEARNESS IK 18 19 20 21 22 23 Lack of a protocol for the dissemination of R&I through social networks and need of further public engagement dissemination All (R1-R4) Q4
+TARGETED WEAKNESS TR Only for previous actions Only for active & new actions 18 19 20 21 22 23 Lack of a protocol for the dissemination of R&I through social networks and need of further public engagement dissemination All (R1-R4) Q4

-Responsible(s) Participant(s) Office of the Deputy General Manager (Research and Innovation) .
-Office of the Vice President for Strategic Planning and Research .
-Office of the Deputy General Manager (Finances and .
-Communication Office Resources) .
-Research and Innovation Area .
-Research Communication Committee .
-UOC HRS4R Implementation and Monitoring Committee .
-UOC HRS4R Advisory and Working Group
+Responsible(s) Participant(s) .
+Communications Office of the Deputy General Manager for R&I Office of the Vice President for Strategic Planning and Research Office of the Deputy General Manager for Finances and Resources R&I department Research Communication Committee UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group